milIE: Modular & Iterative Multilingual Open Information Extraction: Analysis

-Table \ref{tab:decoding} also provides an interesting insight, predicate first extraction seems to be the best, followed by subject first and then object first extraction.
-This probably happens because predicates are easier to extract leading to lesser number of errors propagated in the chain.
-In general, we can conclude that predicates are easier to extract than subjects and subjects are easier to extract than objects.
-We suspect that this could be due to differences in linguistic variability among the predicate, subject and object.
-To test our hypothesis we measured the entropy of the distribution of dependency and part-of-speech tags in the predicate, subject and object elements in the BenchIE English and the multilingual test sets.
-Although this is not a measure of linguistic complexity, results shown in Table \ref{tab:ent} do suggest that linguistic complexity of objects is higher than those of predicates and subjects.
-However, additional analyses are required to understand the reasons behind why objects are more difficult to extract compared to predicates and subjects.
+Table \ref{tab:decoding} suggests that predicates are easier to extract leading to lesser number of errors propagated in the prediction chain.
+We suspect that this could result from differences in linguistic variability.
+To test our hypothesis we measured the entropy of the distribution of dependency and part-of-speech tags in the predicate, subject and object slots in the BenchIE English and the multilingual test sets.
+Results shown in Table \ref{tab:ent} suggest that linguistic complexity of objects is higher than those of predicates and subjects.

+This is also confirmed in Figure \ref{fig:errors}, where we plot the extraction errors in either subject, predicate or objects among incorrectly extracted triples.
+Most errors result from extracting incorrect objects compared to predicates and subjects.
+The percentage sum does not add to hundred because an incorrect triple can contain errors in more than one slot.